 But, it’s more likely that you would have to ensure that sounds don’t bounce off the walls and floors themselves.
 Floors, in particular, can produce a considerable amount of noise and echo.
-The general rule is that harder surfaces make rooms more prone to echoing.
-So, avoid hard floors, like hardwood.
+The general rule is that harder surfaces reflect more sound and make rooms more prone to echoing.

 A great tip would be to make sure a room has plenty of soft surfaces that can absorb sound, or at least soften it.
 One of the ways to do that would be to cover a room with thick carpeting.
 In the case of conference rooms, the floors are often covered in wall-to-wall carpeting.

 Types of Materials That are Good at Cancelling Echoes